 Following the 1st of November 2018 earthquake, we report a 0.4 % velocity reduction in the first 10 minutes after the earthquake.
 The observable slow dynamics behavior lasted roughly for \sim 2 days and is well resolved at the 10-minute resolution (Fig. 4) with a characteristic log-linear recovery (Fig. 8).
 A minimum timescale of relaxation was not observed (Snieder et al. 2016; Shokouhi et al. 2017a) and if it exists, must be below our 10-minutes resolution.
-Nevertheless, such minute seismic-induced velocity changes in both amplitude (less than 0.5%) and timescale were not observed at this relatively high frequency band (3-6 Hz) to our knowledge.
+The dv/vtime-series obtained at 1-minute resolution resolves an additional 0.1% drop at earlier relaxation times, albeit an increase in noise measurements according to previous analyses (grey line in Fig. 8).
+Such minute seismic-induced velocity changes in both amplitude (less than 0.5%) and timescale were not observed at this relatively high frequency band (3-6 Hz) to our knowledge.
 We used a late time window to ensure minimising source artefacts and sampling a large portion of the subsurface.
-Rapid velocity changes were also reported in the literature but often using different techniques that may be more prone to noise source changes and near-surface non-linearity: Using very early times in autocorrelation functions during earthquake ground motion at frequencies above 10 Hz, the technique lead to comparatively larger changes (>5%) for very small PGV ($< 10^{-4}$ m/s) (Bonilla et al. 2019).
-Another remarkable time-series (at a 10-minute resolution) was obtained using P/S converted waves following the Mw 7.1 Ridgecrest earthquake (Lu & Ben-Zion 2022).
+Rapid velocity changes were also reported in the literature but often using different techniques that may be more prone to noise source changes and near-surface nonlinearity: Using very early times in autocorrelation functions during earthquake ground motion at frequencies above 10 Hz, the technique lead to comparatively larger changes (>5%) for very small $PGV (< 10^{-4} \text{ m/s})$ (Bonilla et al. 2019).
+Another remarkable timeseries (at a 10-minute resolution) was obtained using P/S converted waves following the Mw 7.1 Ridgecrest earthquake (Lu & Ben-Zion 2022).
 However, their observed changes are larger than our results due to significant ground shaking.
 Our study suggests that small ground shaking induces a lingering effect that may be challenging to resolve.
-These effects matter for understanding the effect of cumulative aftershocks for the recovery of material properties after large earthquakes (Sawazaki et al. 2018).
-Our temporal coverage was not sufficient to estimate the maximum relaxation timescale of the recovery.
-In a previous study we hypothesized that material properties and ambient conditions are the dominant control of the observable maximum relaxation time, rather than the co-seismic ground shaking intensity (Illien et al. 2022).
-A dynamic system analysis on a longer time-series could help us shed light on these controls and assumptions and is planned in a future manuscript.
+These effects matter for understanding the effect of cumulative aftershocks for the recovery of material properties af-